MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseOperation.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Code <Int32?>]`: The result code.
     - `[Message <String>]`: The message.
-    - `[Subcode <Int32?>]`: The result sub-code.
+    - `[Subcode <Int32?>]`: The result subcode.
   - `[Status <String>]`: caseOperationStatus

 `CREATEDBY <IMicrosoftGraphIdentitySet>`: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity